microsoft/mu_plus/AdvLoggerPkg/Application/DecodeUefiLog/ReadMe.md

 # AdvLoggerPkg - DecodeUefiLog

-DecodeUefiLog is used to get the Uefi debug log that is stored by UEFI.
+DecodeUefiLog is used to get the Uefi debug log that is stored by UEFI in system memory.

 ## About

 Advanced Logger stores the debug log file in memory, with additional data for each line.
 At runtime, if the Advanced Logger is enabled, this in memory log is available through the UEFI Variable store.
 As the log in memory has additional metadata and alignment structure, DecodeUefiLog parses the on memory UefiLog to a text stream and writes the decoded log to a local file.

 ## Usage

-Copy the two files DecideUefiLog.py and UefiVariablesSupportLib.py to the system with Advanced Logger enabled.
+Copy the two files, DecideUefiLog.py and UefiVariablesSupportLib.py, to the system that has the Advanced Logger enabled.

 The simplest case: